-2. The congress shall have power to dispose of and make all needful rules and regulations respecting the territory or other property belonging to the United States; and nothing in this constitu-tion shall be so construed as to prejudice any claims of the United States, or of any particular State.
+2. The congress shall have power to dispose of and make all needful rules and regulations respecting the torritory or other preparty belonging to ing the territory or other property belonging to the United States; and nothing in this constitu-tion shall be so construed as to prejudice any claims of the United States, or of any particular State.